Beatty Disposal FAQ

 We do not collect on New Year’s Day, Thanksgiving Day, and Christmas Day.

-During these weeks, if your regular collection day falls on or after the holiday, collection is delayed one day.
+If your regular collection day falls on or after the holiday when these holidays fall on weekdays, collection is delayed one day.
 For example, Thanksgiving falls on a Thursday.
 That week, Thursday customers will be collected on Friday, and Friday customers will be collected on Saturday.
 Normal collection resumes the following week.

 How do I start service?